PacificBiosciences/pb-assembly/README.md

 alternative pathways in the assembly graph whereas at high levels of heterozygosity the haplotype phases assemble into distinct primary assembly graphs.

-The *FALCON_Unzip* add-on module to the FALCON pipeline is an attempt to leverage the heterozygous SNP information to phase the medium level heterozygosity regions of the genome.
+The *FALCON-Unzip* add-on module to the FALCON pipeline is an attempt to leverage the heterozygous SNP information to phase the medium level heterozygosity regions of the genome.
 Low heterozygosity regions have insufficient SNP density for phasing, while high heterozygosity regions will likely have already been assembled as distinct haplotypes in the primary contigs.

-FALCON_Unzip yields two fasta files.
+FALCON-Unzip yields two fasta files.
 One containing primary contigs, and one containing haplotigs.
 The primary contigs fasta file is the main output that most people consider first and should consist of the majority of your genome.
 Primary contigs are considered *partially-phased*.
 What this means is that even after the unzipping process, certain regions with insufficient SNP density are unable to be phased and are thus represented as *collapsed haplotypes*.
 The presence